 I’m reviewing the 10 best patch cables for guitar pedals.
 This list is based on my personal experiences and preferences.
 If you are planning on building or upgrading a pedal board then getting together patch cables will definitely be high up on the list of things to do.

 In fact, your pedalboard will not be able to work without them!
 For such a small piece of gear, patch cables are easy to overlook.

 And, many guitarists make the mistake of settling for bad quality and cheap cables which results in so many problems that it is hard to mention them all.

-When it comes to buying patch cables (and instrument cables in general) the rule of thumb is simple.
+When it comes to buying the best patch cables (and instrument cables in general) the rule of thumb is simple.
 Quality build and quality components of the patch cable are the most important factors.

 Whatever the size of your budget, I will help you make the best possible decision for buying the best pedal patch cables for your board.

 Things to Consider When Buying the Best Patch Cables For Effects Pedals